syeo66/timekeeper/README.md

-# go-timekeeper
+# timekeeper
-A small helper for tracking time spent in a function
+A small helper for tracking time spent in a function in Go

 ## Installation
 ```bash